Dubai: Sailing the Arab Dhow in a World of Fantasy

 2) Most western European, American and Canadian citizens can enter the UAE without a prior visitor’s visa; they can obtain their visas at the entry points.

 4) The U.S. dollar is equal to 3.67 UAE dirhams.
 The rate has remained the same for over two decades.
-Exchange cash or traveller cheques at the money exchangers; they do not take commission.
+Exchange cash at the money exchangers; they do not take a commission.

 5) A great way of seeing Dubai is to take a tour of the Creek by traditional dhow.
 Some of Dubai’s major landmarks can be viewed from this waterway.